Pressure cooker: Accessories

+Materials

 Pressure cookers are typically made of aluminum (aluminium) or stainless steel.
 Aluminum pressure cookers may be stamped, polished, or anodized, but all are unsuitable for the dishwasher.
-They are cheaper, but the aluminum is reactive to acidic foods, whose flavors are changed in the reactions, and less durable than stainless steel pressure cookers.
+They are cheaper, but the aluminum is reactive to acidic foods, whose flavors are changed in the reactions, and are less durable than stainless steel pressure cookers.
+Some aluminum pressure cookers from Afghanistan are known to be contaminated with lead and imported pots were responsible for the lead poisoning of Afghani refugees in Washington state in 2019.

 Higher-quality stainless steel pressure cookers are made with heavy, three-layer, or copper-clad bottoms (heat spreader) for uniform heating because stainless steel has lower thermal conductivity.
 Most modern stainless steel cookers are dishwasher safe, although some manufacturers may recommend washing by hand.
 Some pressure cookers have a non-stick interior.

 Operation

 Liquid

 Pressure cooking always requires a water-based liquid to generate the steam to raise the pressure within the cooker.
 Pressure cooking cannot be used for cooking methods that produce little steam such as roasting, pan frying, or deep frying.
 A minimum quantity of liquid is required to create and maintain pressure, as indicated in the manufacturer's instruction manual.
 For venting cookers more liquid is required for longer cooking times.
 This is not desirable for food requiring much less liquid, but recipes and books for pressure cookers take this into account.

-The inner pot of a pressure cooker is generally not filled more than halfway when cooking beans.

 Assembling

 Food is placed inside the pressure cooker with a small amount of water or other liquid such as stock.
 Food is either cooked in the liquid or above the liquid for steaming; the latter method prevents the transfer of flavors from the liquid.

 Sauces which contain starch thickeners can tend to burn onto the interior base of the pressure cooker which may prevent the cooker from reaching operating pressure.
 Because of this issue, sauces may require thickening or reduction after pressure cooking.

 With pot in pot pressure cooking, some or all of the food is placed in an elevated pot on a trivet above water or another food item which generates the steam.
-This permits the cooking of multiple foods separately, and allows the use of minimal water mixed with the food in the pot which permits thick sauces which would otherwise scorch onto the bottom of the pan to be cooked.
+This permits the cooking of multiple foods separately, and allows for minimal water mixed with the food, and thicker sauces, which would otherwise scorch onto the bottom of the pan.